- Aged Care

 On receipt of a referral, we aim to book an initial assessment within 10 business days.

-We book an initial assessment with our OT or Physio, depending on what services are required, at a convenient time for the person and/or their support persons.
+We book an initial assessment with our clinician depending on what services are required, at a convenient time for the person and/or their support persons.

 During the initial assessment we’ll look at: